emilystamm/crypto_time_series_quantum/README.md

 This repository contains several (quantum) machine learning algorithms to predict cryptocurrency prices.

 ## Summary
 Cryptocurrencies are notoriously volatile and challenging to predict, however, there is a great financial incentive in predicting their value.
 The purpose of this project is to compare quantum and classical machine learning methods for time series forecasting of cryptocurrency.
 In particular, this project analyzes the value of Ethereum, between 2015 and 2021 [Kaggle Ethereum Data - Arpit Verma](https://www.kaggle.com/varpit94/ethereum-data).
 There is a base model (model.py) used for loading and preprocessing data, and writing and plotting results, and the specific machine learning models (conv_model.py, q_seq_model.py) inherit from this model and implment functions for training and testing data.
-This project includes implementations of CNN, CNN with a quantum layer, and a  variational quantum algorithm.
+This project includes implementations of CNN, CNN with a quantum layer, and a custom variational quantum algorithm.

 ## Usage
 First, create a [conda environemnt](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)  for PennyLane.
 Then install requirements: